NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 OneWire devices can be chained together on the same shared data lines (no flipping of wires).
 Devices can be of the same or different types, require minimal setup (and no soldering), and most can even operate in "parasite" power mode where they use the power from the data line (and an internal capacitor) to function (thus saving a `Vcc` line, only requiring `Data` and `GND`).
 OneWire runs only in the low kb/s speeds and is useful for digital sensors.

 * Typically, sensors are limited to 20 devices along a maximum 100m of wire.
-* When more than one OneWire device is on the same data data line, each device registers itself an enumeration index (0-X) along with an unique identifier (UUID).
-The device can then be referenced via this enumeration index (or UUID) by the system.
+* When more than one OneWire device is on the same data data line, each device registers itself an enumeration index (0-X) along with a 64-bit unique identifier (UUID, with last byte being CRC).
+The device can then be referenced via this UUID (or enumeration index) by the system in the future.

 ### Analog IO

 * Ensure AREF pin is set to the correct max input voltage to ensure analog sensors can use their full input range.
 The AREF pin, by default, is the same voltage as the MCU.
-  * Analog sensors will be able to customize per-pin voltage ranges in software later on - it's more important to know the max input voltage in use for correctly setting AREF.
+  * Analog sensors will be able to customize per-pin voltage ranges in software later on (as long as voltages are not negative) - it's more important to know the max input voltage in use for correctly setting AREF.
   * Not setting this correctly may affect measured analog values.
-Some sensors we've tested, for instance, are calibrated to operate up to 5.5v direct from factory.
+Some sensors we've tested, for instance, are calibrated to operate up to 5.5v direct from factory, others operate from -5v to +5v and have to be modified to output 0-5v.
 * The SAM/SAMD family of MCUs (e.g. Due, Zero, MKR, etc.) support different bit resolutions for analog/PWM pins, but also may limit how many pins are able to use these higher resolutions.
-See the datasheet on your MCU for details.
+See the datasheet of your MCU for details.

 ### Sensors

-* If able to set in hardware, ensure pH and TDS meters use EC (mS/cm), aka PPM(500) or PPM(TDS).
+* If able to set in hardware, ensure any TDS meters and soil moisture sensors use EC (aka mS/cm) mode.
 EC is considered a normalized measurement, while PPM can be split into different scale categories depending on sensor chemistry in use.
-PPM based sensors operating in a non-EC/PPM(500)/PPM(TDS)-based mode will need to have their PPM scale explicitly set.
+PPM based sensors operating on anything other than a 1v=500ppm mode will need to have their PPM scale explicitly set.
-* Many different kinds of hobbyist sensors label its analog output `AO` (or `Ao`), and OneWire data `DO` (or `Do`, `DQ`, `Dq`) - however, always check your specific sensor's datasheet.
+* Many different kinds of hobbyist sensors label their analog output `AO` (or `Ao`) - however, always check your specific sensor's datasheet.
 * Sensor pins used for event triggering when measurements go above/below a pre-set tolerance can be safely ignored, as the software implementation of this mechanism is more versatile.
-* Some meters (such as pH, but also seen on others) may also have additional `To` (or `TO`) pin for an analog temperature output to use in sensor value refinement.
-These can be set up as additional analog water temperature sensors and then tied to the pH meter object later on.
 * CO2 sensors are a bit unique - they require a 24 hour powered initialization period to burn off manufacturing chemicals, not to mention require `Vcc` for the heating element (5v @ 130mA for MQ-135) thus cannot use parasitic power mode.
 Then to calibrate, you have to set it outside while active until its voltage stabilizes, then calibrate its stabilized voltage to the current global known CO2 level.

 We also ask that our users report any broken sensors (outside of bad calibration data) for us to consider adding support to (also consider sponsoring our work on [Patreon](www.patreon.com/nachtrave)).

 ## Memory Callouts

-The total number of objects (sensors, pumps, relays, probes, etc.) that the controller can support at once depends on how much free memory your MCU has available, with larger memory scaling with cost.
-We're currently targeting Mega2560 at minimum at this time.
+* The total number of and different types of objects (sensors, pumps, relays, etc.) that the controller can support at once depends on how much free Flash storage and RAM your MCU has available.
+Objects range in size from 150 to 350 bytes or more depending on settings.
+* For our target microcontroller range, on the low end we have ATMega2560 with 256kB of Flash and 8kB of RAM, while more recent devices like the RasPi Pico have 2MB of Flash and 264kB of RAM.
+The ATMega2560 may struggle with full system builds and may be limited to specific system setups (such as no debug assertions, only minimal UI, etc.), while other newer devices with more capacity build with everything enabled without issue.
+* For AVR, SAM/SAMD, and other architectures that do not have C++ STL (standard container) support, there are a series of *`_MAXSIZE` defines at the top of `HydroponicsDefines.h` that can be modified to adjust how much memory space is allocated for the various array structures the controller uses.
+  * If, for example, you had a large number of crops attached to a single feed reservoir, you can modify these defines to give more space for such object storage to avoid running into these storage limitations.
+* To save on the cost of code for constrained devices, focus on not enabling that which you won't need, which has the benefit of being able to utilize code stripping to remove sections of code that don't get used (e.g. WiFi not being included in the build if you don't actually use any WiFi).
+  * There are also header defines that can strip out certain libraries and functionality, such as ones that disable the UI, multi-tasking subsystems, etc.

 ## Example Usage